simplyCoders/dockerql/README.md

 The credentials to authenticate to the docker registry can be taken from either an env virable or config json file.
 If both are setup then the env variable wins.

-1. First option: Env variable called: "DOCKER_REGISTRY_CONFIG" contains json document with the configuration.
+1. First option: Env variable called: "DOCKER_REGISTRIES" contains json document with the configuration.
-1. Second option: Env variable called: "DOCKER_REGISTRY_CONFIG_FILE" points to the location of the configuration file.
-Default location is assumed "./docker-registry-config.json".
+1. Second option: Env variable called: "DOCKER_REGISTRIES_FILE" points to the location of the configuration file.
+Default location is assumed "./registries.json".
 3. The implementation should support any docker regitry compliant with docekr registry api v2.

 ## Config file for Docker Hub